prushton2/DestinyDailyReminders/README.md

-# demonaterreminders
+# DestinyDailyReminders
-Reminds my friend to buy mods in D2 because he's bad and cant do it himself
+Reminds people to buy mods in D2

 ### Prerequisites